+Derivative Enhanced Correlation Based Detection: Autocorrelation of the tag ID causes a very narrow spike at the actual location of the tag, which exhibits a great discontinuity from its vicinity.
+Though the amplitude of this spike may not always be the highest across all the correlation sequence, the width is distinctive.
+The jump in the correlation value is almost twice that from its immediate vicinity and may be attributed to the auto and cross correlation values respectively with random tag IDs.
 Detection of this characteristic slot-wide correlation spike may be obtained by using the peak of the signal obtained by differentiating the correlation signal in discrete time.
 Further analysis and experiments also show that higher order derivatives like the second order may be able to pull out this spike where a simple first order differentiation fails.
 However, there is a bound on the highest order of the derivative that can be used and is determined by the errors that are introduced due to increasing residues.
-Figure 9 shows the value of the derivative of the signal in Figure 8.
-The peak derivative value obtained in Figure 9 leads to an accurate detection of the tag.
 A threshold can be set up to minimize the false positives.